lumireseen/RS-TheClarityLaunch/README.md

-# 💼 The Essential Studio: Responsive Web Design Project
+# 💼 The Clarity Launch: Basic Package
 This repository contains the source code for a responsive, single-page marketing website for a fictional photography and design studio.
 This project demonstrates core front-end skills in layout, styling, and navigation.

 ## 🔗 Live Site